intuitivenibble-del/intuitivenibble-del.github.io/privacy-policy.md

 ### Technical Measures
 - AES-256 encryption for sensitive data at rest
-- TLS 1.3 encryption for all data in transit
+- TLS 1.3 encryption for all data in transit, including messages sent to Groq for the Genie chat assistant
 - Secure credential storage in iOS Keychain
 - Multi-factor authentication options
 - Regular security audits and vulnerability assessments